 But what happens in Vegas doesn’t always stay there.
 (I hit this line, and my reaction was “she gets it.”
 Writing is an art, but that art must sell.
 Loglines like this are commercial, marketable, and fantastic hooks.
 I was already itching to make the request…)

 When the same jerk who mistook her for a prostitute shows up as Sophie’s new boss and her perfect sister’s new boyfriend, Sophie’s carefree existence is turned upside down.
 Grayson Wyatt may have infiltrated family dinners and her professional world, but Sophie’s not about to let a judgmental prude anywhere near her personal life.
 But as Gray’s icy stares give way to quiet smiles, Sophie realizes that the one man she’s been so desperate to get away from just might be the one she wants to keep around forever.
 (One thing Laur does brilliantly is hooks, and this one is no exception.
 Also, she conveys the tropes that are suited to the genre, while emphasizing the conflicts.)

-[WORKING TITLE] is a contemporary romance, complete at 81,000 words. (vital info, the word count.
+Accidentally in Love [later re-titled to Only With You] is a contemporary romance, complete at 81,000 words. (vital info, the word count.
 Agents and editors always want this.
 For romance, 50-100k is the target range, if one is looking to do category and/or single-title respectively.
 With single title comprising books of approximately 80k words or more.)